 If you have a query or concern about the school or your child, please follow these steps:

-- If your concern does not directly concern the learning room teacher you can make an appointment to see the Team Leader, Deputy Principal, Assistant Principal or Principal.
+If your concern does not directly concern the learning room teacher you can make an appointment to see the Team Leader, an Acting Assistant Principal or Principal.

 If you are enrolling, or thinking of enrolling your child please contact the school office as soon as possible before their starting day.
 Five year olds are offered three pre-visits and it is easy to enrol when you bring your child for a pre-visit.
 Enrolment takes about 10 minutes.
 Please bring their birth certificate and immunization records.